dependency-check-team/dependency-check/readme.md

 running `dependency-check package.json --no-default-entries --entry tests.js` won't parse any entries other than `tests.js`.
 None of the entries from your package.json `main` and `bin` will be parsed

+### --extensions, -e

+running `dependency-check ./package.json -e js,jsx` will resolve extensionless require paths to both `.js` and `.jsx` paths.
+Defaults to just `.js`

+### --detective

+running `dependency-check ./package.json  --detective precinct` will `require()` the local path `precinct` which will load the [precinct](https://www.npmjs.com/package/precinct) module if that has been installed.
+The loaded module will then be used instead of the default [detective](https://www.npmjs.com/package/detective) module when looking up all required modules.

 ### --help

 shows above options and all other available options